-How Does Buying Points in Betting work?
+How Do Buying Points in Betting Work?

 Before we get started with buying points, let’s talk a bit about point spreads.
 If you are new to betting, point spreads are a very popular betting market.
 Both teams carry a handicap – a negative one for the favorite and a positive one for the underdog.
 In order to win a point spread bet, one of the sides must cover the line provided by the sportsbook.

 Let’s make things easier by using an example.
 If Team A is a -4 points favorite, then it must win the game by at least 5 points in order to cover the spread.
 Team B, on the other hand, is the underdog at +4.
-It means that Team B will cover the spread in two different situations: if it either loses by 4 points or fewer or if it actually wins the match.
+It means that Team B will cover the spread in two different situations: if it loses by 4 points or fewer, or if it actually wins the match.

 Point spreads are a way for operators to keep a decent influx of bets on both sides.
 This way, even a heavily one-sided match, as in an undefeated team taking on a winless opponent, could make it appealing for bettors to wager on the underdog.

 Naturally, there is a drawback.
 Sportsbooks aren’t going to simply offer points for free.
 If you choose to buy points in betting, then you will also be taking a smaller return.
-As a general rule, operators will usually move the odds 10 cents for every half point you buy in a bet.
+As a general rule, operators will usually move the odds 10 cents for every half a point you buy in a bet.